 PrivateVPN is an established VPN service based in Sweden.
 It is a secure service with a bespoke client that can be used on up to six devices simultaneously.
-It is a zero logs VPN service that has servers in 29 countries around the world.
-Although that is fewer locations than some other top VPN providers, the VPN servers are extremely well placed and give subscribers plenty of opportunities for overcoming geo-restrictions.
+It is a zero logs VPN service that has 80+ servers in 52 countries around the world.
+That is a huge amount of servers that it in the middle of increasing at the moment (3 more coming next week).

 - Strong OpenVPN encryption

 - Zero logs